OCR-D/ocrd-website/site/de/workflows.md

 The following instruction describes all steps of the OCR workflow.
 Depending on your particular print or rather images not all of those steps will be necessary to obtain good results.
 Whether a step is required or optional is indicated in the description of each step.

-## Image Optimization (on Page Level)
+## Image Optimization
-At first, the image should be prepared for OCR.
+Prepare image for better OCR.

 ### Step 1: Binarization
 First, all the images should be binarized.
 Many of the following processors require binarized images.
 Note that some segmentation algorithms seem to produce better results using the original image.

-In this processing step, a scanned colored /gray scale document image is taken as input and a black and white binarized image is produced.
+This processor takes a scanned colored /gray scale document image as input and produces a black and white binarized image.
 This step should separate the background from the foreground.

 <table class="before-after">
   <tbody>